This page provides information about the National Stroke Data Linkage Interest Group. It includes:

 - Collaborate on writing grants to access data to understand the continuum of stroke, from prevention to quality of care and long term outcomes

-- Explore future linkage possibilities for the AuSCR and other datasets
+- Explore future linkage possibilities for the Australian Stroke Clinical Registry (AuSCR) and other datasets

 A brief history of the National Stroke Data Linkage Interest Group